Mountain Laurel (Kalmia Latifolia)

 Asking about this at Mt.
 Cuba, a paradise of native plants in Delaware, I was advised not to be concerned.

-All mountain laurel in this part of the Piedmont are diseased, I was told, and in decline.
+All mountain laurel in this part of the Appalachian Piedmont are diseased, I was told, and in decline.

 Aided by a shallow root system, they root themselves in due course elsewhere, often on the upper slopes of hills and rocky terrain, uncrowded.

-These are their native habitats.
+These cultivated parks and gardens are not their native habitats.

 It is, I suppose for this reason that many nurseries, even those specializing in native plants, do not stock mountain laurel.
 I’ve never seen it at flower exhibitions, even the largest.